Alice-Ji/ToDoList/README.md

 ---

-## Planned feature

-### DIY Theme Editor
+## DIY Theme Editor

-A future feature I want to implement:
+A built-in theme editor that allows users to create and persist a fully custom theme.

 - Fully customizable themes
 - Control **everything**:
   - colors
   - fonts
   - spacing
   - borders
+  - calendar-specific surfaces
+- Live preview in both board and calendar views
+- Section-level reset and JSON export

-- Inspired by:
+Inspired by:
 - MySpace / Tumblr CSS
 - AO3 skins

-- But designed to be **intuitive**, not raw CSS
+But designed to be **intuitive**, not raw CSS.

 Think expressive customization without breaking the app.

 ---